u0953009/Binary-Classifier/README.md

    - Training configuration
      - Train - the number of images to train the model
      - Valid - the number of images to validate the model
      - test  - the number of images to test the model
+     - red dots
      - input shape - the input shape of the model
    - The train data was augmented with factors shown below; factors are applied randomly in each epoch.
 	 <p align="center">